 It is important to note that the need for additional studies and plans may result during application review.
 If following the submission of your application, it is determined that material that is not identified in this checklist is required to achieve complete application status, in accordance with the Planning Act and Official Plan requirements, the Planning, Infrastructure and Economic Development Department will notify you of outstanding material required within the required 30 day period.
 Mandatory pre-application consultation will not shorten the City's standard processing timelines, or guarantee that an application will be approved.
 It is intended to help educate and inform the applicant about submission requirements as well as municipal processes, policies, and key issues in advance of submitting a formal development application.
 This list is valid for one year following the meeting date.
 If the application is not submitted within this timeframe the applicant must again preconsult with the Planning, Infrastructure and Economic Development Department.

-110 Laurier Avenue West, Ottawa ON K1P 1J1 110, av.
-Laurier Ouest, Ottawa (Ontario) K1P 1J1 Courrier interne : 01-14
+110 Laurier Avenue West, Ottawa ON K1P 1J1 Mail code: 01-14 110, av.
+Laurier Ouest, Ottawa (Ontario) K1P 1J1 Courrier interne : 01-14 Visit us: Ottawa.ca/planning Visitez-nous : Ottawa.ca/urbanisme